-Chances are you are trying to figure out which greek island is better for you to visit, right?
-Then, this is the ultimate comparison guide for Mykonos vs Santorini this year.
-What are their differences and similarities and which one is better depending on your situation or even the time of the year you are planning to visit?
+Chances are, you are trying to figure out which Greek island is better for you to visit, right?
+This is the ultimate comparison guide for Mykonos vs Santorini this year.
+What are their differences and similarities, and which one is better depending on your situation or even the time of the year you are planning to visit?

 BEST HOTELS ON BOTH ISLANDS